 CASS COUNTY — As Cass County residents begin their spring cleaning, they will have an opportunity to get rid of several unwanted materials for free.

 There is no cost to drop off tires.
 The road commission will continue to accept tires until 6 p.m., or until two trailers are loaded.
-No semi- or tractor tires will be permitted.
+No semi- or tractor tires will be accepted.

 Items that will not be accepted include major appliances like refrigerators and washing machines, air conditioners, dehumidifiers, fireworks, used motor oil, fire extinguishers, ammunition, biohazards and propane tanks larger than 20 pounds.